smartcontractkit/foundry-starter-kit/README.md

-*Note: This repo has been recently updated for Goerli*
+*Note: This repo has been recently updated for Sepolia*

 # Foundry Starter Kit